Flood mitigation infrastructure inquiry

-The Victorian Government has until 1 March 2013 to respond to this report.
-In the interim we will be working with the Department of Sustainability and Environment regarding recommendations from both this report and the 2011 Victorian Flood Review.
+The Victorian Government had until 1 March 2013 to respond to this report.
+In the interim, we worked with the Department of Sustainability and Environment regarding recommendations from both this report and the 2011 Victorian Flood Review.

-We lodged a submission to the Victorian review of 2010 – 2011 flood warnings and response (Victorian floods review) which was released on 1 December 2011.
+We lodged a submission to the Victorian review of 2010-11 flood warnings and response: Submission to Victorian floods review (Word - 241KB).

 In line with the terms of reference of the review, our submission focused on the adequacy of funding provided by the state and federal governments, and the adequacy of service delivery by all tiers of government.

 While preparing the submission, our emergency management team visited a number of flood-affected municipalities and sought input from all councils regarding the local impact of the floods.